drbulu/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 Load the data into R. Making sure that the **header=T** option is specified to make sure that the column headings are imported properly, meaning that the structure of the entire imported dataset is intact.

+The data transformations required for each step of the analysis will be performed when needed.

 ```r